fictjs/fict/docs/compiler-spec.md

    - "Dependency scope widened due to dynamic path access here"
    - "This function call is treated as a black box, may cause over-recomputation"

-Developers can locally turn off Fict's smart behavior via escape hatches like `noTrack` / `"use no memo"`.
+Developers can locally turn off Fict's smart behavior via escape hatches like `untrack` / `"use no memo"`.

 ---